CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 ## 5. Deploy on Minikube

 With each service image in place, all that's left to deploy the project are the Kubernetes resource manifests.
 The manifest files in the project's [manifest](https://github.com/CynicDog/spa-spring-keycloak-oauth2/tree/main/manifests) directory are standard and straightforward, with no special configurations.
 Since we'll deploy the applications on Minikube using two Ingresses with the Minikube Nginx Ingress Controller — one for the backend-for-frontend project and another for the Keycloak host — we need to define the access rules for our services within the cluster using [ingress-bff.yml](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/main/manifests/ingress-bff.yml) and [ingress-keycloak.yml](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/main/manifests/ingress-keycloak.yml).
-Let's start with starting Minikube.
+Let's start with starting Minikube:

 ```bash
 minikube start --cpus 2 --memory 2g